Updated: Feb 5

 Many thanks to my pattern testers – I couldn’t do this without them!!

-Please note that this is a SILVER LEVEL PATTERN; it will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a step by step photo tutorial for the lacing as a bonus feature, for a small fee through Ravelry and Craftsy.
+This pattern will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a step by step photo tutorial for the lacing as a bonus feature, for a small fee through Ravelry.

 © 2017 Crochet Cetera by Connie Lee